loonloon/Notes/Interview-CSharp.md

 An anonymous type is a temporary data type that is inferred based on the data that you include in an object initializer.
 Properties of anonymous types will be read-only properties so you cannot change their values.

 #### What is Indexer? ####
-An Indexer is a special type of property that allows a class or structure to be accessed the same way as array for its internal collection.
-It is same as property except that it defined with this keyword with square bracket and parameters.
+Allow instances of a class or struct to be indexed just like arrays by defined with this keyword with square bracket and parameters.

 #### Basic concepts of OOPs ####
 <table>